ToukoH/office-gpt/README.md

 ## Office GPT

-This is Language Model which generates Dialogues in style of the TV-show "*The Office*".
-Data set used for training can be found from https://www.kaggle.com/datasets/nasirkhalid24/the-office-us-complete-dialoguetranscript/data.
+This is a Language Model which generates dialogues in style of the TV-show "*The Office*".
+Data set used for the training can be found from https://www.kaggle.com/datasets/nasirkhalid24/the-office-us-complete-dialoguetranscript/data.
 Only the first four seasons were used for training.
 I got the idea for this project from https://cs224d.stanford.edu/reports/oguz.pdf and Andrej Karpathy's intro to Language Models.

 The model can be trained by running: